sydneyDeMets/sydneydemets.github.io/index.md

 # Selected publications and presentations:

 - **Sydney DeMets**, Emma Spiro.
 Podcasts in the Periphery: Tracing Guest Trajectories in Political Podcasts *(In Review)*.
+- **Sydney DeMets**, E. Spiro.
+“Radio, What’s New? ”Key actors, weak ties, and the spread of disinformation in a podcast network”.
+International Network for Social Network Analysis Sunbelt (2023)
+- **Sydney DeMets**, E. Spiro.
+“Understanding guest entrances into the podcast ecosystem”.
+NetSci (2023)